 Output:

-The code shows how a VLA is used in C++, causing a compilation error and incompatibility issue when it is passed to a template function that expects a fixed-size array.
+The code shows how a VLA is used in C++, causing a compilation error and an incompatibility issue when it is passed to a template function that expects a fixed-size array.

 3. Lack of Type Safety

-Variable length arrays(VLAs) in C ++ lead to a lack of type safety, which is a very important aspect of the C++ programming language.
+Variable-length arrays(VLAs) in C++ lead to a lack of type safety, which is a very important aspect of the C++ programming language.
 As the VLAs are not a part of the C++ standard, they can create vagueness in the type handling, especially when you are using the template functions.

 Example: